visitors

 Tynedale Agricultural Society was resurrected out of the Tyneside Agricultural Society, which began in the early 1800’s.
 Tynedale Agricultural Society began in 1982 on the same site as the previous show had been since 1948, Tynedale Park at Corbridge.

 There are two information points around the show ground staffed by volunteers from local churches and charities.
-Buy your Show Catalogues, show Guide and Map with Timetable here, find out what’s on, get directions or ask for help and our wonderful volunteers will happily assist you.
+Buy your Show Guide and Map with Timetable here, find out what’s on, get directions or ask for help and our wonderful volunteers will happily assist you.

 The Northumberland County Show always welcomes well behaved dogs – do keep them on a lead please.